notvedantt/notvedantt/README.md

 - 👋 Hi, I’m Vedant Kalas
 - 👀 I’m interested in new tech and gadgets
-- 🌱 I’m currently learning Python and Web Page Designing
+- 🌱 I’m currently learning Data Analytics and ML
 - 📫 How to reach me www.linkedin.com/in/vedant-kalas-3abb21261